 - Use little steps to move the person from one seat to another.
 Don't twist your body.

 - Use a transfer or "Posey" belt, shown above.
 You can buy this belt at a medical supply store or drugstore.
-To move the person, slide him or her to the edge of the chair or bed by wrapping the transfer belt around the person's waist.
+To move the person, wrap the transfer belt around the person's waist and slide him or her to the edge of the chair or bed.
 Face the person and place your hands under the belt on either side of his or her waist.
 Then bend your knees, and pull up by using your thigh muscles to raise the person from a seated to a standing position.

 In the later stages of AD, many people lose interest in food.
 You may begin to notice some changes in how or when the person eats.

 He or she may not: